-- Pumping top: having a bra that allows you to place both breast pump funnels at the same time and have your hands free is a real success.
-You can buy one or customize one, whichever you prefer.
+- Pumping top: having a bra that allows you to place both breast pump funnels at the same time and have your hands free is a real game-changer.
+You can buy one or customize your own, whichever you prefer.

 My baby eats more than I can get!

-It is something that can happen, that the amount of milk you get is not enough to maintain exclusive breastfeeding.
+It can happen that the amount of milk you get when expressing is not enough to maintain exclusive breastfeeding.

-And it is that the stimulation that the breast pump is less effective than the suckling of the baby and that can produce that from a certain moment, the production of milk decay significantly and it is necessary to consider what to do.
+This is because the stimulation of the breast pump is less effective than the sucking motions of your baby and this can lead to a certain moment where the production of milk decreases significantly and then it is necessary to consider what to do.

 - Improve your breast pump: having a dual electric breast pump usually makes it easier to get more milk in less time.

-- Create routines: Short, frequent pumpings throughout the day and night (imitating a baby’s feeding cycle) make it easier to increase and maintain production.
+- Create routines: Short, frequent pumping sessions throughout the day and night (imitating a baby’s feeding cycle) make it easier to increase and maintain production.

 - Using a different pumping technique: increasing the number of times a day you pump or using a different pumping technique can help you increase your milk production.
-We recommend you to review this post on hands on-pumping.
+We recommend you to review information in our App LactApp on hands on-pumping.

-I have been recommended to use pharmacological galactogogos, what do I do?
+I have been recommended to use prescription medication to increase milk production, what should I do?

-Pharmacological galactogogos have become popular in recent years and it is easy to recommend them to mothers who are doing indirect lactation, as it can be logically more complicated to maintain milk production.
+Medication to increase milk production (galactagogues) has become very popular in recent years, and they are readily recommended to mothers who are exclusively pumping, as for them it can be a lot more complicated to maintain milk production.

-If you want to take any of these products, we recommend you to talk to your doctor to assess whether there is no risk to you and paute the medication in the most appropriate way.
+If you want to take any of these products, we recommend you talk to your doctor to assess whether there is no risk to you and to get a prescription for the medication in the most appropriate way.

-On the other hand, there are herbaceous galactogogs, culturally very widespread in their use and normalization in the period of lactation.
-There is little evidence of their effectiveness, and yet understanding that many mothers want to try.
-We always recommend you to check ingredient by ingredient on the www.e-lactancia.org website, as some may be dangerous for the baby and should be avoided during lactation.
+On the other hand, there are herbal supplements and remedies which are culturally very widespread and normalized during breastfeeding time.
+But there is little evidence of their effectiveness, yet, understandably, many mothers want to try.
+We always recommend you check ingredient by ingredient on the www.e-lactancia.org website, as some may be dangerous for your baby and should be avoided during breastfeeding.